Tharmeem1999/AI-Calculator-Agent/README.md

 - **Why UV?**
   UV is a modern, high-performance alternative to pip, offering faster dependency resolution and installation.
 It simplifies project setup and ensures a clean virtual environment.
 Learn more at [UV’s official documentation](https://docs.astral.sh/uv/).

-- **Extending the Project**:
-  - Add more tools to handle additional tasks (e.g., a weather API tool or a unit converter).
-  - Experiment with different LLM providers by modifying the `ChatGoogleGenerativeAI` model to use another API (e.g., OpenAI’s GPT models).
-  - Enhance the user interface by integrating a web frontend using frameworks like Flask or FastAPI.